The Green One in Glass: Summary

 In this tale, Fatima is a beautiful girl that lives with her father and stepfamily.
-Whenever her father goes on trips, her stepsisters alway ask for gifts, while she does not and wishes for his safe return.
+Whenever her father goes on trips, her stepsisters always asks for gifts, while she does not and wishes for his safe return.
 One day, her stepsisters, suspecting their father dotes on Fatima, talk to her about asking him to bring "Achdar Azaz in the Glass", which she does not know anything about.
 Still, the next time her father goes on a journey, the girl asks her father to bring Achdar Azaz in the Glass ("The Green One in Glass").
 The man goes on a journey and cannot find Achdar Azaz, until he meets an old woman by a tree and tells her he is looking for this item.
 The old woman explains that Achdar Azaz is an Emir, son of seven man-eating mothers named Silah (ghouls); if he wants to meet him, he has to avoid them.
 Fatima's father goes to meet Achdar Azaz and tells him about going to meet his beautiful daughter Fatima, which he cannot do, but gives the man a package and summons a magic horse named Dervish to take the man home.
 It happens thus and the man teleports home.
 He gives a servant the package, with orders to be delivered to Fatima.
 The servant, curious, opens the package and finds a mirror which reflects Achdar Azaz from the other side.
 The Emir summons Fatima's father again and asks him about the person in the mirror, which the man says is a servant, not his daughter.
 Achdar Azaz goes with the man to meet Fatima and marvels with her beauty.
 The pair spend time together and he gives her a golden necklace before leaving.